|Gold rush in Nicaragua: Rio San Juan, Lake Nicargua and Granada|

 Indio Maíz Nature Reserve Campsite

-The next days you will be enjoying marvelous camping experiences in still pristine areas of the Río San Juan.
-On arrival, your tent will be set up by the banks of the river, and dinner preparations will be well underway.
-Enjoy a late afternoon admiring your wild surroundings, before enjoying a tasty campsite dinner as the sun goes down.
+The next three you will be enjoying marvelous camping experiences in still prisine areas of the Rio San Juan.
+On arrival, your tent will be set up by the banks of the river, and dinner preparations will be well underwary.
+Enjoy a late afteroon admiring your wild surroundings, before enjoying a tasty campsite dinner as the sun goes down.

 Day 5 Kayaking to Sarapiquí river delta|BLD

-After breakfast at the riverfront campsite you prepare for an early start of another full day of your private kayak expedition, this time all the way to the Sarapiquí river delta, approximately 8 hours of kayaking, for 44 kilometres.
-You paddle through the heart of the Indio Maiz Biosphere Reserve, dense tropical rainforest where the only signs of human civilization can be seen on the Costa Rican side of the river.
-You enjoy the surrounding wildlife as your naturalist guide introduces you to the many species that you encounter.
-Overnight at a camp-site at the Sarapiquí river delta, exclusively prepared for you.
+After breakfast at your riverfront campsite, you'll prepare for another full day of your private kayak expedition.
+Today you'll travel to the Sarapiquí river delta, paddling through the heart of the Indio Maiz Biosphere Reserve, and dense tropical rainforest where the only signs of human civilization can be seen on the Costa Rican side of the river.

 07:30 Costa Rica - Kayak to Sarapiquí